Most dogs love playing indoors. Especially on a green yard filled with grass.

 Reason 5: Relieving Discomfort

 Laying on the cool, damp grass on hot summer days can be pretty refreshing.
 It goes for not only humans but also animals.
-You may see your dog rubbing in the grass after playing for some time.
+You may see your dog rubbing in the grass after playing.

 It might be because they’re trying to chill on the cold grass.
 It can be exceptionally comforting for them after some running and jumping.